-Detroit police Chief James Craig on Monday defended the actions of officers who rammed demonstrators with SUVs the night before, saying they feared for their safety.
+Detroit police Chief James Craig on Monday defended the actions of officers who plowed through demonstrators with SUVs the night before, saying they feared for their safety.
 Demonstrators, meanwhile, said they were under attack by police.

 Social media videos of the Sunday incidents showed two police vehicles push into protesters crowded around them.
 The first vehicle went on to speed forward with tires squealing, sending two men who'd hopped on its hood flying.

 At a news conference this afternoon, Craig said the response was justified because demonstrators broke out that vehicle's back window, and officers may have thought they were "being fired upon."
 The window was smashed only after the car began lurching forward, he said, though bystander videos left doubt as to whether the window was shattered at all.